genelet/godbi/README.md

 #### 2.3.1) Specify which columns to be reported

-_selectPars_ is an interface which specifies column names and types to be included in the query report.
+Use _selectPars_ which is an interface to specify which column names and types in the query.
 There are 4 cases:
 - *[]string{name}*, just a list of column names
 - *[][2]string{name, type}*, a list of column names and associated data types
 - *map[string]string{name: label}*, rename the column names by labels
 - *map[string][2]string{name: label, type}*, rename the column names to labels and use the specific types

-If you don't specify column types, the generic handle will decide one for you, which is most likely correct.
+If you don't specify types, the generic handle will decide one for you, which is most likely correct.

 #### 2.3.2) Constraints

-_extra_ is a contraint in the *WHERE* statement.
-There are 3 and only 3 cases (currently supported):
+Use _extra_ to contrain the *WHERE* statement. <Currently we support 3 and only 3 cases:
-- a key has only single value, it means an EQUAL constraint
+- a key has only single value, which means an EQUAL constraint
-- a key has array string values, it means an IN constraint
+- a key has array string values, which means an IN constraint
-- the key has name *_gsql*, it means a raw SQL statement
+- the key is named *_gsql*, which means a raw SQL statement
 - if there are multiple keys in _extra_, they are AND conditions.

 #### 2.3.3) Use multiple JOIN tables

-The _R_ verb will use a JOIN SQL statement from related tables, if _CurrentTables_ exists in the instance.
-The table type is:
+The _R_ verb will use a JOIN SQL statement from related tables, if _CurrentTables_ of type *Table* exists in *Crud*.
 ```
 type Table struct {
     Name string   `json:"name"`             // name of the table
     Alias string  `json:"alias,omitempty"`  // optional alias of the table
     Type string   `json:"type,omitempty"`   // INNER or LEFT, how the table is joined
     Using string  `json:"using,omitempty"`  // optional, joining by USING table name
     On string     `json:"on,omitempty"`     // optional, joining by ON condition
     Sortby string `json:"sortby,omitempty"` // optional column to sort, only applied to the first table
 }
 ```
-The related tables should be placed into a slice with corrent orders.
-The function
+The tables in _CurrentTables_ should be placed with corrent orders.
+To output the SQL string, use
 ```
 func TableString(tables []*Table) string
 ```
-will output the SQL statement.
-Here is an example:
+For example:
 ```
 str := `[
     {"name":"user_project", "alias":"j"},